 - Place the walnuts on a baking sheet in a single layer.
 Bake for 10 minutes or until lightly brown.

-- In a saucepan over medium heat add the sugar, water, and ground cinnamon.
+- In a saucepan over medium heat add the sugar, water, salt, and ground cinnamon.

 - Place a candy thermometer in the pan and allow the ingredients to melt.
 DO NOT STIR until it reaches 238 degrees.
 (This will take roughly 8 minutes.)

 - Remove from heat and immediately stir the hot sugar mixture into the walnuts.

 - Lightly spray a cooled baking sheet with non-stick spray.
 Spoon the walnut mixture onto it.
 (You can put the mixture onto parchment paper if you prefer for cooling.)

 - After the walnut mix has cooled you can serve whole or crush them into small pieces and place in a serving dish.
 Snack on it, or add it as a topper to yogurt or ice cream!

 - You can use walnut halves or pieces in this recipe.